 Section 2001(a) imposes a tax on the transfer of the taxable estate of every decedent who is a citizen or resident of the United States.

-Section 301.9100-1(c) provides that the Commissioner has discretion to grant a reasonable extension of time under the rules set forth in §§ 301.9100-2 and 301.9100-3 to make a regulatory election, or a statutory election (but no more than six months except in the case of a taxpayer who is abroad), under all subtitles of the Internal Revenue Code except subtitles E, G, H, and I.
+Under §301.9100-1(c), the Commissioner has discretion to grant a reasonable extension of time under the rules set forth in §§301.9100-2 and 301.9100-3 to make a regulatory election, or a statutory election (but no more than six months except in the case of a taxpayer who is abroad), under all subtitles of the Internal Revenue Code except subtitles E, G, H, and I.

 Information, affidavits, and representations submitted on behalf of Decedent's estate explain the circumstances that resulted in the failure to timely file a valid election.
-Based solely on the information submitted and the representations made, we conclude that the requirements of § 301.9100-3 have been satisfied.
-Therefore, we grant an extension of time of 120 days from the date of this letter to make a QTIP election with respect to all property allocated to Trust M. The election should be made by filing a complete and properly prepared supplemental Form 706 and a copy of this letter, within 120 days from the date of this letter, with the Service Center at the following address: Department of the Treasury, Internal Revenue Service Center, Kansas City, MO 64999.
+Based solely on the information submitted and the representations made, we conclude that the requirements of §§301.9100-1 and 301.9100-3 have been satisfied.
+Therefore, we grant an extension of time of 120 days from the date of this letter in which to make the portability election.
+The election should be made by filing a complete and properly prepared Form 706 and a copy of this letter, within 120 days from the date of this letter, with the Kansas City Service Center, at the following address: Department of the Treasury, Internal Revenue Service Center, Kansas City, MO 64999.
 For purposes of electing portability, a Form 706 filed by Decedent's estate within 120 days from the date of this letter will be considered to be timely filed.

 This ruling is directed only to the Taxpayer requesting it.
 Section 6110(k)(3) provides that it may not be used or cited as precedent.

 In accordance with the Power of Attorney on file with this office, we have sent a copy of this letter to your authorized representatives.